mahahassan25/to-do-list-2/README.md

 # to do list website

 Welcome to the GitHub repository for to do list.
-This project is a lightweight, fast, and easily navigable website built entirely with 1- vue
+This project is a lightweight, fast, and easily navigable website built entirely with
-              2-vuetify
-              3-vuex
-              4-I18n-vue
+1. vue
+2. vuetify
+3. vuex
+4. vuefire
+5. I18n-vue

 ## Features